Phase 1 Site Assessments - Environmental Property Inquiries

 Edmonton, Alberta T5J 3A3

-To find out if a property has a record of bylaw violations, contact:
+To find out if a property has a record of bylaw violations, submit a search of record application, or contact:

 Complaints and Investigation